 Nidra is adaptogenic

 It helps where we need it.
 So if we are tired and need deep rest, we most likely will fall asleep.
 When we need to realise something or find the solution to a problem, the answer can magically pop up, during or afterwards at an everyday moment.

 In this way, I can hold the space and nourish you, providing a safe place in which you thoroughly relax and draw from the well of life.
 Good times are most definitely ahead.

-To experience Yoga Nidra in person, I end my Monday morning and Tuesday seasonal flow classes with yoga nidra lasting 10-15 minutes, inspired by the Satyananda, Himalayan and I-Rest traditions and the seasons.
-I am currently continuing my training and knowledge with the Total Yoga Nidra Network, with Uma Dinsmore-Tuli and Nirlipta Tuli.
-There are also some excellent free nidras you can access there too.
+To experience Yoga Nidra in person, I end my weekly seasonal flow classes with yoga nidra lasting 10-20 minutes, inspired by the seasons, Satyananda, Himalayan and I-Rest traditions.

-I offer private sessions, where we can work on a shared co-creation dedicated to your wellbeing.
-These do not need to be weekly but can be scheduled in to suit your needs.
+I offer private sessions, where we co-create nidras, tailored for your wellbeing.
+These can be scheduled in to suit your needs.
 A session lasts 45 – 60 minutes, with the nidra lasting 15-25 minutes.
 It can be recorded so you have it to use as and when.
 Sessions can be mixed with seasonal flow and meditation to make a longer 60-75 minute session.
-Prices range from £30-55.
+Prices range from £35-55.
 Contact me to find out more.

 You can also restore body and soul at my Deep Relaxation sessions, Mini Retreats and Revitaliser retreats.

-Meantime, I offer the yoga nidra mp3s with my sincere gratitude to my teachers, my clients and fellow yogis and my path in life.
+Meantime, I offer the yoga nidras with my sincere gratitude to my teachers, my clients and fellow yogis and my path in life.